AlexsLemonade/training-modules/virtual-setup/zoom-procedures.md

 <img src = screenshots/zoom-chat-pane.png height = 500>

 **You should direct your questions to the host of the meeting** by selecting their name from the dropdown menu of the Chat window.
+In general, the "host" will not be the instructor, but another member of the CCDL who will coordinate questions and feedback.

 <img src = screenshots/zoom-chat-dropdown.png width = 300>